Alejandrina Cox incident: Immediate aftermath

+Political consequences

-The incident severely damaged General Prats' reputation as a serious and level-headed defender of the Schneider Doctrine, which sought to keep the military out of civilian affairs.
-As commander-in-chief of the Army, Prats' standing was weakened in the eyes of the officer corps, and he remained in office for less than two months after the incident.
-Eventually, Prats and Mrs. Cox made public apologies to each other.
-Although Prats recovered some of his public standing by his bravery during the Tanquetazo two days later, his position was permanently undermined.
+The incident severely damaged Prats' reputation as a serious and level-headed defender of the Schneider Doctrine, which sought to keep the military out of civilian affairs.
+As commander-in-chief of the Chilean Army, Prats' standing was weakened in the eyes of the officer corps, and he remained in office for less than two months after the incident.
+Eventually, Prats and Cox apologized to each other.
+Although Prats recovered some of his public standing by his bravery during the Tanquetazo, his position was permanently undermined.

-On 22 August 1973, public protests led by the wives of his generals and officers in front of his home further eroded Prats' support, ultimately leading to his resignation as commander-in-chief of the Army.
+On 22 August 1973, public protests led by the wives of his generals and officers in front of his home further eroded Prats' support.
+These protests were reportedly organized by right-wing women's groups with possible CIA involvement, using tactics developed by Brazilian operative Glaycon de Paiva who specialized in "mobilizing female power" for political purposes.
+This ultimately led to his resignation as commander-in-chief of the Army.
 His resignation removed the last obstacle for those seeking to overthrow Allende by force.
 It also coincided with the approval of a resolution by the Chamber of Deputies that alleged the government was not respecting the constitution.
 The following day, Allende appointed Augusto Pinochet to replace Prats as commander-in-chief of the Army.
 Three weeks later, on 11 September 1973, the Chilean coup occurred, and the military overthrew Allende.

+Later analysis

+Historians have debated whether the incident was spontaneous or orchestrated.
+Margaret Power's research suggests the event was exploited by right-wing forces regardless of its origins: "The right-wing parties used the incident as a pretext for demanding that Prats resign, thus removing the last significant impediment to the then-hatching coup."

+The incident's location near Schneider's assassination site added symbolic weight.
+As noted in La Segunda's retrospective: "The state of Prats' psyche was understandably deteriorated to the extreme... he couldn't help but remember the traffic jam provoked to facilitate the crime against his predecessor René Schneider in the same route."